openstack/kuryr-kubernetes/doc/source/installation/sriov.rst

 The resource name *intel.com/sriov*, which used in the above example is the default resource name.
 This name was used in SR-IOV network device plugin in version 1 (release-v1 branch).
-But since latest version the device plugin can use any arbitrary name of the resources [3]_.
+But since latest version the device plugin can use any arbitrary name of the resources (see `SRIOV network device plugin for Kubernetes`_).
 This name should match "^\[a-zA-Z0-9\_\]+$" regular expression.
 To be able to work with arbitrary resource names physnet_resource_mappings and device_plugin_resource_prefix in [sriov] section of kuryr-controller configuration file should be filled.
 The default value for device_plugin_resource_prefix is intel.com, the same as in SR-IOV network device plugin, in case of SR-IOV network device plugin was started with value of -resource-prefix option different from intel.com, than value should be set to device_plugin_resource_prefix, otherwise kuryr-kubernetes will not work with resource.

 Assume we have following SR-IOV network device plugin (defined by -config-file option)